 Students are recruited into the Child Welfare Training Program (CWTP) during the year prior to their enrollment in Social Work 421 (field placement).
 Students should have a minimum GPA of 2.5.

-Beginning the semester they begin their field placement (Social Work 421), students receive support for all tuition, fees, and a book stipend.
+Beginning the semester they begin their field placement (Social Work 421), students receive support for all tuition and fees, a book allowance, and a field placement stipend.

 The number of students accepted each year is dependent upon the approved budget from the Wisconsin Department of Children and Families (DCF).
 This is typically two students per year.